anchowake/MBService/README.md

 ![Hackathon: Ignite Open Banking by Prometeo](https://img.shields.io/badge/Hackathon-Ignite%20Open%20Banking%20by%20Prometeo-red?style=for-the-badge)

-# MetaBank - VR Finance Experience
+# MetaBank - VR Finance Experience [object Object]

 MetaBank is a **VR/Game** POC designed for the **Ignite Open Banking Hackathon** to show the capabilities of using banking services with VR applications, it's a simple implementation of financial rules and algorithms to showcase the reach and value this type of solutions can bring in the future.